 - Columbus is the fastest large city in the country to release its annual audit (Merritt Research Services)

 - In four years, the Office has implemented three technology systems, two of which replaced +35 year old systems: a citywide payroll and time & attendance system; Microsoft D365 for citywide finance and operations; and a new, state-of-the-art revenue system embedded with AI features

 - Developed the Invest in US program, which allows local residents to buy bonds that fund the City’s capital program

 Prior to elected office, Kilgore was a municipal advisor with H.J.
 Umbaugh & Associates in Columbus, Ohio.
 Kilgore’s practice concentrated on providing advisory service to cities, counties, utilities, school districts, and economic development districts.

-Kilgore is an adjunct professor at the John Glenn College of Public Affairs at the Ohio State University, where she teaches a graduate-level course in public finance.
+Kilgore is also an adjunct professor at the John Glenn College of Public Affairs at The Ohio State University, where she teaches a graduate-level course in public finance.

 Kilgore is a frequent speaker at public sector, technology, and finance conferences around the country.
 She is a founder of Ohio Women in Public Finance and a recipient of The Bond Buyer’s “Rising Star” Award, a Women for Economic Leadership and Development (WELD) Women You Should Know Honoree, and a recipient of the Women in Public Finance’s Rising Star Award.